National Mall: Later history

 In 2003, the 108th United States Congress enacted the Commemorative Works Clarification and Revision Act.
 This Act prohibits the siting of new commemorative works and visitor centers in a designated reserve area within the cross-axis of the Mall.

 In October 2013, a two-week federal government shutdown closed the National Mall and its museums and monuments.
 However, when a group of elderly veterans tried to enter the National World War II Memorial during the shutdown's first day, the memorial's barricades were removed.
 The NPS subsequently announced that the veterans had a legal right to be in the memorial and would not be barred in the future.
-During the shutdown's second week, the NPS permitted a controversial immigration rally and concert to take place on the Mall.
+During the shutdown's second week, the NPS permitted an immigration rally and concert to take place on the Mall.

-On December 8, 2016, the NPS listed on the National Register of Historic Places an increase in the National Mall Historic District's boundary to encompass an area bounded by 3rd Street, NW/SW, Independence Avenue, SW, Raoul Wallenberg Place, SW, the CSX Railroad, the Potomac River, Constitution Ave., NW, 17th Street, NW, the White House Grounds and 15th Street, NW.
+On December 8, 2016, the NPS listed on the National Register of Historic Places an increase in the National Mall Historic District's boundary to encompass an area bounded by 3rd Street, NW/SW, Independence Avenue, SW, Raoul Wallenberg Place, SW, the CSX Railroad, the Potomac River, Constitution Avenue, NW, 17th Street, NW, the White House Grounds, and 15th Street, NW.
 The listing's registration form, which contained 232 pages, described and illustrated the history and features of the historic district's proposed expanded area.